yugabyte/prometheus-remote-backfill/README.md

 ## Example

-Dump all data of `node_filesystem_free` metric for the last year, issuing a separate query for each 12hrs of data, storing 24hrs worth of data in a each
+Dump all data of `node_filesystem_free` metric for the last year, issuing a separate query for each 12hrs of data, storing 24hrs worth of data in each
 file:

     promdump -url=http://localhost:9090 \